 - Boat Insurance: Keep your boat and crew protected on the water with Allstate’s boat insurance policy, which covers watercraft medical payments, watercraft liability, property coverage, and more.

 - Pet Insurance: Costly medical bills can come up for your cat or dog when you least expect it.
 With Allstate’s pet insurance, you can keep your pet protected in the event of injury or illness.

 - Rideshare Insurance: If you use your car to do business with ridesharing services like Uber or Lyft, you’ll probably want to look into rideshare insurance.
-See how Allstate’s Ride for Hire policy compares to the competition.

 - Business insurance: Allstate’s business insurance policy keeps your business protected no matter the industry you’re in.
 Typically Allstate’s business insurance policy will cover property protection and liability protection.

 How Can I Buy Auto Insurance from Allstate?

 Customers can buy a policy through Allstate by going to its website, calling an agent, or finding an agent nearby so that they can get started in person.